RackHD/on-web-ui/README.md

 By default there will be two servers running.
 One on port `5000` which will be proxied by another on port `3000`.

- * http://localhost:3000/monorail is the MonoRail Web UI.
+ * http://localhost:3000 is the MonoRail Web UI.
- * http://localhost:3000/workflow_editor is the MonoRail Workflow Editor.
- * http://localhost:3000 is the On Web UI application directory.

 ### How to build On Web UI applications.